 Current performance may be lower or higher than the quoted past performance,

 which cannot guarantee future results.
 Return and yield will vary.

-An investment in money market funds is not insured or guaranteed by the
+or other factors.
+An investment in the Fund is not insured or guaranteed by the